ReyanshKharga/Learn-With-Game/README.md

 # Magnet-Game-For-ButterflyFields
-An intreactive game for ButterflyFields Company as part of an assignment for the internship.
+An intreactive game for ButterflyFields Company as part of an assignment for the internship.<br />
+You can Play the game [Here](http://htmlpreview.github.com/?https://github.com/speedious/Magnet-Game-For-ButterflyFields/blob/master/Magnet_Game_final_version/playGame.html)<br />
+Note: If You are using firefox, the flip functionality doesn't work